2025 W-2 Forms are now available in your GMS Connect employee portal here.

 We also provide comprehensive group health insurance plans that can reduce your premiums and deductibles.
 GMS represents more than 50,000 employees, which allows us to help businesses purchase group health insurance at rates up to 24% lower for employee premiums and up to 15% lower for family premiums compared to the U.S. average.

 Employee health care and benefits are not easy to manage.
 That’s why having a knowledgeable partner to walk you through your options is essential.
-Learn more about how GMS can help simplify your health care and benefits today.
+Contact us to learn how GMS can help simplify your health care and benefits today.

-• In today’s competitive job market, employers are constantly looking for ways to strengthen their employee retention rates and improve morale.
-While there are a variety of solutions for low retention and morale, enhancing your benefits offerings with supplemental insurance is a great place to start.
+• In today’s competitive job market, employers are continually seeking ways to enhance their employee retention rates and boost morale.
+While there are various solutions for addressing low retention and morale, enhancing your benefits offerings with supplemental insurance is a great place to start.

 Supplemental insurance plans, also referred to as voluntary benefits plans, aren’t required by law but do provide valuable benefits that can be used to complement your group health insurance plan.
 But what exactly are these plans, and how do they benefit both parties?